 TB may be caused by a new infection or by reactivation of a previous infection.
 You should be tested for TB infection before you start infliximab.
 If you have a TB infection, treatment for TB should be started before you begin infliximab.
 Tell your doctor right away if you develop symptoms of infection, such as fever, chills, persistent cough or sore throat, unusual vaginal discharge, painful or frequent urination, or a persistent feeling of being unwell.
 Tell your doctor if you have a history of chronic or recurrent infections.

 Infliximab is a tumor necrosis factor (TNF) blocker.
 Lymphoma and other types of cancer have been reported in children and teenagers treated with TNF blockers.
 This has been fatal in some cases.
 Talk with your doctor for more information.

-A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has rarely occurred in teenagers and young adults using TNF blockers, including infliximab, to treat Crohn disease or ulcerative colitis.
+A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has rarely occurred in teenagers and young adults using TNF blockers, including infliximab.
 These cases have been fatal.
-Patients who developed this cancer were using infliximab along with certain other medicines (azathioprine or 6-mercaptopurine).
+Almost all patients who developed this cancer were using this type of medicine along with certain other medicines (azathioprine or 6-mercaptopurine).
+Most of the time, people were being treated for Crohn's disease or ulcerative colitis.
+Also, most cases were in teenage or young adult males.
 Tell your doctor if you have or have ever had any type of cancer.

 Infliximab is used for: